JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

 ![](Images/Reconstructed.jpg)
-Figure 1; Original images and respective reconstructed samples using convolutional auto-encoder
+Figure 1; Original and reconstructed samples using convolutional auto-encoder

 # 2.2.2- Representation learning evaluation using UMAP
-The classifier training phase and final accuracy are highly relying to the extracted features.
-So, validation of the discriminant power of the convolutional auto-encoder is very important.
+The classifier training phase and final accuracy are highly relying on the extracted features.
+So, the validation step of the discriminant power of the convolutional auto-encoder is very important.

 To evaluate the discrimination power of the representation learning built with imbalanced data, bellow code employs [UMAP](https://github.com/lmcinnes/umap) and Figure 2 shows UMAP output of set X<sup>t</sup>.
 Note that, in case of a weak representation learning, different categories are merged together and it is not possible to conclude a discriminating boundary from represented categories.